 Doll Festival

-The Japanese traditionally mark the winter solstice in late December by taking a bath with yuzu (Japanese citron) floating in the water to ward off disease and misfortune.
-Japanese confectioners mark the occasion with wagashi incorporating the fragrant yuzu.
+The Japanese traditionally mark the winter solstice by taking a bath with yuzu floating in the water to ward off disease and misfortune.
+Confectioners mark the occasion with wagashi incorporating the fragrant citrus fruit.